Kiog-Aser/.dotfiles/template.md

 -   👏 Please clap for the story (20+ claps) to help the article to be spread

--   🌐 Share the storywith one friend
+-   🌐 Share the story with one friend

 -   ✉️ [Subscribe](https://milhoornaert.medium.com/subscribe) to get emails for my posts.